Bira/octopus-carnival/_drafts/wir-mm-4e-sorrowsworn.md

 seen by them as a glorious ascension, since it makes them not only ageless but also more goth than anything mortal.

-Sorrowsworn feed on grief, and so tend to hang out at the sites of great raging conflicts.
+Sorrowsworn feed on grief, and so tend to hang out at the sites of great catastrophes or conflicts.
 Those who serve the Raven Queen are also tasked with hunting down beings who have cheated death.
 This doesn't mean people who were the subject of Raise Dead - rather, it's people who have found a way to stick around beyond their appointed time.
 Most often they're some sort of undead like vampires, liches or nightwalkers, but I guess someone who hunts phoenixes and regularly huffs their powdered feathers would fit as well.

 Sorrowsworn lairs are bleak caves and pits whose walls are covered in tiny alcoves containing trophies from their past victims.
 These are arranged in